HL7/davinci-dtr/input/pagecontent/specification.md

 The EHR **SHOULD** be able to associate orders with the QuestionnaireResponses they pertain to by linking their FHIR IDs internally.
 This means that even if the ID of an order changes, the EHR **SHOULD** be capable of updating the QuestionnaireResponse to reference the new ID.
 This way, even if DTR receives the updated orders, it will still be able to search the EHR for the associated QuestionnaireResponse.

 The EHR is responsible for storing and updating the QuestionnaireResponse, as well as providing the user a way to choose sessions to relaunch.
-Additionally, the EHR **SHOULD** pass the QR as a [SMART launch parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#app-launch-scopes-and-launch-context).
+Additionally, the EHR **SHOULD** pass the QuestionnaireResponse as a [SMART launch parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#app-launch-scopes-and-launch-context).

 The contents of the extension can be sent to the payer server using the [questionnaire-package operation](OperationDefinition-questionnaire-package.html).
 The payer server **SHALL** return a Questionnaire upon receiving a valid coverage and order.

-If the app is a DTR SMART app (and not a DTR Native App) that it **SHALL** use SMART backend authentication and will also provide a link to the SMART backend authentication process which provides the full protocol and details.
+If the app is a DTR SMART app (and not a DTR Native App) then it **SHALL** use [SMART Backend Services authentication](https://build.fhir.org/ig/HL7/smart-app-launch/backend-services.html).

-The PDF **MAY**  include prior authorization information, if appropriate.
+A PDF **MAY**  include prior authorization information, if appropriate.
 Information in the PDF is not machine readable, and association with the order or prior authorization request must be done by hand.

 When launched with context of the organization, patient, and user, the app **SHOULD** display a list of open or “in-progress” QuestionnaireResponses for the user to select from, scoped to the patient that is in context.
 The DTR app should check both the EHR and the payer server for stored sessions.
 The QuestionnaireResponses on the EHR has a reference to the order which it is linked to, which can be used to search for the correct resource.

 When launched in standalone mode, the app **SHOULD** include the `launch/patient` scope to indicate that the EHR needs to provide patient context.
 The app can use the returned patient to search for relevant unfinished sessions.

-Since a patient won’t be in context, the app will need to provide a selection of patients that the user can choose from.
-But this would be from the EHR, currently.
+Since a patient won’t be in context, the app **SHOULD** provide a selection of patients that the user can choose from (Currently this would be from the EHR).

 The DTR app **SHALL** only be scoped to one patient and be prohibited from accessing resources aside from the ones the EHR has authorized it to gain access to.
 The DTR app **SHOULD NOT** be allowed to query all in-progress QuestionnaireResponses without specifying a patient to limit the search.

-The system can decide how long to wait before deleting an old session.

 ##### SMART App Launch Framework IG
 Using the SMART App Launch Framework IG, the DTR process **SHOULD** request [scopes for requesting identity data](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context.html#scopes-for-requesting-identity-data), namely `openid` and `fhirUser`.
 The DTR process can then retrieve the FHIR resource representing the current person and extract whatever identifiers it deems necessary for the persistence of application state.

-The EHR's authorization server MUST support the `openid` and `fhirUser` scopes, due to the importance of the `fhirUser` element in the QuestionnaireResponse resource.
+The EHR's authorization server **SHALL** support the `openid` and `fhirUser` scopes, due to the importance of the `fhirUser` element in the QuestionnaireResponse resource.

 #### Resuming Work in-Progress
-In order to resume a work in-progress that has been persisted, there are three basic requirements:
+In order to resume a work-in-progress that has been persisted, there are three basic requirements:
 - The user must be from the same organization
 - The user must have authority to access the patient (i.e., launch from patient context)
 - The user must have authority to use DTR